Associate Professor/Professor, College of Medicine

 Work Location: Other

-Summary of Duties: Washington State University (WSU) Health Sciences and the Elson S. Floyd College of Medicine invite applications for an Associate or full Professor, a full-time, 12-month tenure-track position located in either Seattle or Spokane, WA.
+Summary of Duties: Washington State University (WSU) Health Sciences and the Elson S. Floyd College of Medicine invite applications for an Associate Professor, a full-time, 12-month tenure-track position located in either Seattle, WA or Spokane, WA.
 The faculty member's primary responsibility will be to participate in a collaborative, extramurally funded program of research focused on Native health within the portfolio of the Initiative for Research and Education to Advance Community Health (IREACH), as well as to develop new areas of research aligned with their interests.
+The position requires strong expertise in quantitative research methods, such as epidemiology or biostatistics.
+The successful candidate will provide mentoring and supervision to Assistant Professors who are members of the IREACH Methods Core (see below).

 IREACH includes a multidisciplinary faculty who conduct extramurally funded research in the area of Native Health.
 IREACH is a unit with both core senior and junior faculty, and about 60 staff.
 It has its own methods unit with epidemiologists and biostatisticians, fiscal unit, an in-house editor, and a dedicated IRB coordinator.
 More about the work of IREACH can be found on their home page (https://ireach.wsu.edu/).

-Demonstrated experience conducting research in Native American health, rural health, agriculture and health, behavioral health/addictions, health technology, social determinants of health, environmental health or similar disciplines.
+Demonstrated experience designing and implementing research in Native American health, rural health, agriculture and health, behavioral health/addictions, health technology, social determinants of health, environmental health or similar disciplines.

 At least 5 years experience working with underserved populations, preferably American Indian, Alaska Native, or Native Hawaiian populations.